Our Collection

 At the Institute’s core is the Gilder Lehrman Collection, one of the great archives in American history.
 More than 85,000 items cover five hundred years of American history, from Columbus’s 1493 letter describing the New World through the end of the twentieth century.

 Published by Lee and Shepard.
 Includes engraved plates.
 Previous documentation states this is the second American edition; the first edition was published in London.
 Clotelle is said to portray the daughter of Thomas Jefferson.
 Signed by Emily C. Taylor, presumably a prior owner of the volume.
-The author, Brown, was an escaped slave and abolitionist
+The author, Brown, was an enslaved person who sought refuge and abolitionist

 Brown, William Wells, 1815-1884